Muirfield/pocketmine-plugins/BasicHUD/README.md

 * 1.0.7: display errors
   * will throw an error if vars.php or messages.php fail to compile.
+  * Changed API to include 2.0.0.
+Note that this is just tag change, I have not tested things with the latest PocketMine.
+Please post any issues to github.
 * 1.0.6:
   * Fixed vars-example (money issues thanks @vertx)
   * Display item selected onItemHeld